zowe/zowe-cli-version-controller/docs/JenkinsPipeline.md

 ## Protected Branches

 This section explains in details the purpose of each branch and their corresponding build strategy.
 The following branches are considered protected as only administrators and robots can and will have the authority to push changes directly to them in order to guarantee a successful Continuous Integration / Continuous Delivery (CI/CD) cycle.
 Please refer to the [tag names](https://github.com/zowe/zowe-cli/blob/master/docs/MaintainerVersioning.md#npm-tag-names) for more information about the specific NPM tags that will be mentioned in this section.
+Please note that the release number `[3(major).5(minor).1(patch)]` used in the example are just for illustration purposes.

 ### master